protodrone/ISM6215-Group-Project/README.md

 Functions include:
 * getPersonIdMax()
-    * Returns the highest PersonId for use in random person selection.
+    * Returns the highest PersonId for use in random person selection with the presumption of a starting record Id of 1 and contiguous Ids to the max.
+This works so long as the Person table has only been truncated, which resets the AUTO_INCREMENT of the PK, and not deleted.
+Not a great concern, as this function is generally used in the intial population of an empty schema.
 * getCompanyIdMax()
     * Returns the highest CompanyId for use in random company selection.
+Same caveat as getPersonIdMax().
 * randomizeParentCompanies(numParents)
 * generateReviews(numReviews)
 * getRandomComment()